parkershepherd/karma-speckle-reporter/README.md

       reporters: ["spec"],
       specReporter: {

-        // When test faild - report it at the end of all tests
+        // When test(s) fail - report it at the end of all tests
         lateReport:      true,

-        // Max Error log lines to display
+        // Max error log lines to display
         maxLogLines:     5,

-        // Don't show faild tests
+        // Don't show failed tests
         suppressFaild:   false,

         // Don't show successful tests